KiFilterFiberContext/microsoft-warbird/README.md

 More information can be found on that [here](https://github.com/KiFilterFiberContext/windows-software-policy).

+## TODO: Classes to Implement
+- `WarbirdRuntime::CTermination`
+- `WarbirdRuntime::CMemoryAllocator::CBlock`
+- `WarbirdRuntime::CEncryption`
+- `WarbirdRuntime::CPrivateRelocationsTable`
+- `WarbirdRuntime::CHeapExecution`
+- `WarbirdRuntime::AutoEnableDynamicCodeGen`
+- `WarbirdRuntime::CUtil`
+- `WarbirdRuntime::CRWLock`
+- `WarbirdRuntime::CMemoryProtectionChangeHelper`
+- `WarbirdRuntime::WarbirdRuntime__HEAP_EXECUTION_CALL_ARGUMENTS`
+- `WarbirdRuntime::WarbirdRuntime__HEAP_EXECUTION_CONDITIONAL_BRANCH_ARGUMENTS`
+- `WarbirdRuntime::ENCRYPTED_SEGMENT_DATA_CONST`
+- `WarbirdRuntime::ENCRYPTED_SEGMENT_DATA_READ_WRITE`
+- `WarbirdRuntime::RuntimeInit`
+- `WarbirdRuntime::NewEntryMain`

 ## Disclaimer
-The project cannot be used as-is and is merely used for educational purposes to further public understanding.
-Warbird functionality cannot be used as the actual runtime dlls are not present but can be specified by passing the `/wbrddll` flag and exporting the routines `GetObfuscator` and `CreateObfuscator2` to the MSVC compiler.
+The project cannot be used as-is and is merely intended to be used for educational purposes to further public understanding.
+Warbird cannot be integrated into personal projects since the actual runtime dlls are not present.

+A custom Warbird obfuscator toolset could be partially integrated by passing the `/wbrddll:` MSVC compiler flag and exporting the `GetObfuscator` and `CreateObfuscator2` routines.

 The project could be loosely modified to support calls to `NtQuerySystemInformation` with the `SystemPolicyInformation` class but you would have to reimplement the cipher, get the encryption/decryption keys, etc... :)

 ## Related
 - [Reversal of Windows' Client Licensing Service (ClipSp.sys)](https://github.com/KiFilterFiberContext/windows-software-policy)